last9/openapm-nodejs/README.md

 });
 ```

 3. `shutdown`: Returns a promise which is resolved after the cleanup in OpenAPM.
-The cleanup includes closing the server if it has started and clearing the prom-client register.
+The cleanup includes closing the metrics server if it has started and cleared the prom-client register.

 ```js
 const gracefullyShutdown = () => {